MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Update-UserType.md

 Update-UserType -LoginName jdoe@contoso.com
 ```

-Updates the jdoe@contoso.com's UserType on all SharePoint Online sites in the tenant based on the UserType value in Azure AD.
+Updates the jdoe@contoso.com's UserType on all SharePoint Online sites in the tenant based on the UserType value in Microsoft Entra ID.

 ## PARAMETERS